-ENGL 232 | WORLD LITERATURE II (3-0-3) Prerequisite: ENGL 103 | Upon demand
+ENGL 232 | WORLD LITERATURE II (3-0-3)

 This course provides students with an exploration of literature(s) from various parts of the globe from the middle of the 17th century to the present.
 Readings include those from authors from Europe, Asia, Africa, South America, and the Middle East.
 Common themes between authors and texts are discussed.